Mazda B series: Fourth generation (UF; 1985–1998)

 A new Proceed/B series (UF) was introduced in January 1985; it was produced until June 1999.
 A five-speed manual transmission was the primary choice in most markets, with options of a four-speed automatic transmission option and part-time four wheel drive.
 The 2.6-liter, Mitsubishi-powered B2600 was added in 1986.
 1987 saw the Mazda inline-four engine upgraded to 2.2-liters in the B2200; the smaller engine was phased out of the North American markets after that year.
 In 1988, the Mitsubishi engine was replaced with a new family of Mazda powerplants.
 This generation also returned to the Japanese market as the "Proceed" in 1990, where it was marketed mostly as a "lifestyle" truck and only in a single layout (4WD, gasoline-engined Cab Plus).

 From 1991, an SUV/RV version of this generation was manufactured and sold as the Proceed Marvie; this was sold as the Ford Raider in Australia.
 The Proceed Marvie had a UV chassis code.
 It had three rows of seats, with the rearmost accessible by walking past the second row on the left.
-This car was only offered with right-hand-drive.
 A similar version of the vehicle was developed in Thailand, where it was sold as a version of the Mazda B series.
 In 1988, the larger Mitsubishi carbureted engine was replaced with Mazda's more powerful, 2.6-liter, four-cylinder, fuel-injected engine.
 The new model was named B2600i—"i" for injection.
 Both Mazda B series and the Ford Courier versions were assembled from CKD kits in New Zealand.
 The New Zealand lineup started with the 2.2 diesel with 47 kW, with the petrol 2.2 offering 77 kW and the fuel injected 2.6 92 kW.

 In South Africa, South African Motor Corporation (SAMCOR)—now Ford SA—fitted the B series with the 3.0- and later the 3.4-liter Ford Essex V6 as a range-topping engine option.
 The Essex engine was produced at Ford's Struandale engine plant in Port Elizabeth.
 In Zimbabwe, the B series was assembled at the Willowvale Mazda Motor Industry plant in Willowvale, Harare, where it was fitted with the 1.6 and 1.8-liter engines.